-- Equal Employment Opportunities Policy (see Code of Conduct, part 13.1) (link) - sets out guidelines to ensure we provide a work environment that is free from all forms of unlawful discrimination.
-It is applicable to all human resources policies and practices including staff recruitment and selection, staff transfer, promotion, training and development, discipline, termination, and compensation and benefits. - Personal Data (Privacy) Policy (see Code of Conduct, part 13.2) (link) - provides guidance to protect data privacy and the confidentiality of employee personal data, and to comply with applicable legislation.
+• Equal Employment Opportunities Policy (see Code of Conduct, part 13.1) (link) - sets out guidelines to ensure we provide a work environment that is free from all forms of unlawful discrimination.
+It is applicable to all human resources policies and practices including staff recruitment and selection, staff transfer, promotion, training and development, discipline, termination, and compensation and benefits.

-Our Sustainability Strategy Climate Resource Resilience Managem
+Our Sustainability Strategy Climate Resource Resilience Management